 I tend to scratch random sounds more though.
 Like the popular freshhhhhhh sound, as this works better over the genres I play.

 What equipment do you need to learn how to scratch?

 If you already have a DJ set-up this is simple.
 There’s only two different things that you’ll need if you want to learn how to scratch.

-You'll need a mixer with a good crossfader curve.
+- A mixer with a good crossfader curve;

 If you’re using a club orientated mixer there will be a fade point on it, where you fade the one deck into the other.
 You don’t want this, you want a crossfader that’s straight open and really sharp.

 Most modern mixers have a crossfader adjust knob.
 If you have this, you should be able to get the perfect curve to scratch with.
 Adjust the curve so just a millimetre of movement will fully open the fader.